Adamant-im/adamant-explorer/README.md

 ## Tests

-Before running any tests, please ensure Lisk Explorer and Lisk Client are configured to run on the Lisk Testnet.
+Before running any tests, please ensure ADAMANT Explorer and ADAMANT Node are configured to run on the ADAMANT Testnet.

 Replace **config.js** with **config.test** file from the **test** directory:

 `cp test/config.test ./config.js`

-Replace the **config.json** for the Lisk Client the corresponding file under the **test** directory:
+Replace the **config.json** for the ADAMANT Node the corresponding file under the **test** directory:

-`cp test/config_lisk.json  /PATH_TO_LISK_DIR/config.json`
+`cp test/config_lisk.json  /PATH_TO_ADAMANT_DIR/config.json`

-Then restart the Lisk Client (example):
+Then restart the ADAMANT Node (example):

-`pm2 restart /PATH_TO_LISK_DIR/app.js`
+`pm2 restart /PATH_TO_ADAMANT_DIR/app.js`

-Launch Lisk Explorer (runs on port 6040):
+Launch ADAMANT Explorer (runs on port 6040):

 `pm2 start pm2-explorer.json`